SH.10 - Student Records

 Access to Student Records

-Student records at Tulsa Community College are maintained in compliance with the Family Educational Rights and Privacy Act of 1974 (FERPA) as Amended in 1995.
-The Act affords students certain rights with respect to their educational records.
+Student records at Tulsa Community College are maintained by College Officials in compliance with the Family Educational Rights and Privacy Act of 1974 as amended in 1995.
+A College Official is a person who serves Tulsa Community College in an academic or administrative manner and includes, but is not limited to, instructors, registrar, counselor, admissions, attorney, law enforcement, and other support and clerical personnel.
+This definition also includes a person or company with whom TCC has outsourced institutional services or functions, such as a contractor, consultant, or volunteer; a person serving on an official TCC committee, such as a disciplinary or grievance committee; or a person legitimately authorized to assist another TCC school official in performing their professional TCC responsibilities.
+The Act also affords students certain rights with respect to their educational records.
 These rights include annual notification of rights, the right of students to request access to their personal records and also the right to request the amendment of the student’s education records that the student believes are inaccurate.
 The student must submit in writing a request precisely noting the record for review.
 Additionally, students have the right to consent to disclosures of personally identifiable information contained in the student’s education records, except to the extent that FERPA authorizes disclosure without consent.
 Upon request, the College discloses education records without consent to officials of another school in which a student seeks or intends to enroll.

 Education records include any record maintained by the institution that contains information that is personally identifiable to a student (in whatever format or medium) with some narrowly defined exceptions: